-1. To maintain the fiscal integrity of the DWSRF and to assure a continuous enhancement of the loan fund for future generations; - The DWSRF program has been leveraged to meet the funding needs in the future.
-See Pages 40 & 41.
-DEQ and OWRB work together to assure the long-term financial health of the loan fund through contracts and an annual audit.
-See Attachments 4 & 5.
-2. To maintain the fund in perpetuity; perpetuity consists of maintaining the principal amounts of the state matching funds and capitalization grants, less set-asides, within the DWSRF; - The DWSRF program has been leveraged which will provide state matching funds for future grants.
+1. To maintain the fiscal integrity of the DWSRF and to assure a continuous enhancement of the loan fund for future generations;

+- The DWSRF program has been leveraged to meet the funding needs in the future.
+See Pages 33 & 34.
+DEQ and OWRB work together to ensure the long-term financial health of the loan fund through contracts and an annual audit.
+See Attachments 3 & 4.

+2. To maintain the fund in perpetuity; perpetuity consists of maintaining the principal amounts of the state matching funds and capitalization grants, less set-asides, within the DWSRF;

+- The DWSRF program has been leveraged which will provide state matching funds for future grants.
 A bond issue was issued in June 2025, during SFY 2025.
-See Attachment 3 & 5.
-3. To assist the State in meeting the total drinking water funding needs by blending DWSRF capitalization grant and state match funds with leveraged DWSRF bond proceeds to provide long-term, low-interest drinking water financing; - Provided construction loan financing for systems through DWSRF loans provided to Oklahoma water systems.
-See Tables 4 and 5, and Attachments 4 and 5.
-4. To obtain maximum capitalization of the fund for the State while generating sufficient investment and loan interest earnings to retire revenue bonds; - The DWSRF program has been leveraged to meet the funding needs in the future.
-See Attachments 3 and 5.
-5. Use set-aside funds along with DWSRF loans to maximize compliance and public health protection; - The DWSRF program funded 18 projects during SFY 2025.
-See pages 3-7, and Attachments 1 and 2.
-6. Promote technical, managerial, and financial capability of all public water supply systems; - OWRB and DEQ conduct financial analysis and overview of the ability of the borrower to run the system.
-The CapDev completed water loss audits, Capacity Development Assessments, and rate analysis studies during SFY 2025.
-See Attachments 1 and 6.
-7. Encourage the consolidation and/or regionalization of small public water systems that lack the capability to operate and maintain systems in a cost-effective manner; - The DWSRF program offers principal forgiveness funding for these activities.
+See Attachment 3.

+3. To assist the State in meeting the total drinking water funding needs by blending DWSRF capitalization grant and state match funds with leveraged DWSRF bond proceeds to provide long-term, low-interest drinking water financing;

+- Provided construction loan financing for systems through DWSRF loans provided to Oklahoma water systems.
+See Tables 4 and 5.

+4. To obtain maximum capitalization of the fund for the State while generating sufficient investment and loan interest earnings to retire revenue bonds;

+- The DWSRF program has been leveraged to meet the funding needs in the future.
+See Pages 33 and 34.

+5. Use set-aside funds along with DWSRF loans to maximize compliance and public health protection;

+- The DWSRF program funded eighteen (18) projects during SFY 2025.
+See pages 16-21.

+6. Promote technical, managerial, and financial capability of all public water supply systems;

+- OWRB and DEQ conduct financial analysis and overview of the ability of the borrower to run the system.
+The CapDev completed water loss audits, capacity development assessments, and rate analysis studies during SFY 2025.
+See pages 10-12.

+7. Encourage the consolidation and/or regionalization of small public water systems that lack the capability to operate and maintain systems in a cost-effective manner;

+- The DWSRF program offers principal forgiveness funding for these activities.
 During SFY 2025, one system received principal forgiveness for consolidation or regionalization.
 The system is Midwest City MA.
-See Attachment 2, and pages 3-7.
-8. Target public water supply projects with health-based violations to reduce the non-compliance rate; - During SFY 2025, OWRB and DEQ continued its effort to target public water systems with HBV, primarily DBPs, or regionalization/consolidation.
-During this period, 4 out of 18 projects funded were systems with HBVs or regionalization/consolidation issues.
+See Attachment 2, and pages 16-21.

+8. Target public water supply projects with health-based violations to reduce the non-compliance rate;

+- During SFY 2025, OWRB and DEQ continued its effort to target public water systems with HBV, primarily DBPs, or regionalization/consolidation.

+During this period, 4 out of 18 projects funded were systems with HBV or regionalization/consolidation issues.
 The projects were Checotah PWA (II) (DBP), LeFlore Co.
-RWD #17 (DBP), Francis PWA (II) (HB/Tower), and Midwest City MA (consolidation).
+RWD #17 (DBP), Francis PWA (II) (HBV/Tower), and Midwest City MA (consolidation).
 The DWSRF program offers principal forgiveness funding for these activities.
-See pages 3-7.
+See pages 16-21.